- Preliminary Approval of Articles

 Manuscript Text Components

 Manuscripts are limited to 5000 words.
 This includes the text, author names, biographical sketches, tables, and figure legends.
-Do not include the conspectus, author addresses or references in your count.
+Do not include the conspectus, author addresses, key references, or references in your count.
 A typical manuscript should have about 50 references.
 Authors will be expected to abide by this rule and to submit a statement from the corresponding author indicating the word count of the article and how it was obtained.
 Articles with word counts over 5000 words will be returned to the authors for editing before going through the review process.

 Commentaries are substantially shorter than articles; brevity and clarity are essential.
 Biographical data are not included.